CodeCricut/CleanEntityArchitecture/README.md

 ## Architecture
 There are four major components that you must be aware of for any domain entity you wish to have CRUD control over:
-1. Domain objects
-	Domain objects are the objects which you store in your database, interact with, and allow users to read and write.
+1. Domain Objects - the data objects which you store in your database, interact with, and allow users to read and write.
-2. Repositories
-	Repositories are solely responsible for interacting with the database through EF Core, but not for performing business logic.
+2. Repositories - solely responsible for interacting with the database through EF Core, but not for performing business logic.
-3. Helper services
-	Helper services provide a buffer between the controllers and repositories that perform business logic and other things that shouldn't be performed in controllers nor repositories.
+3. Helper services - provide a buffer between the controllers and repositories that perform business logic and other things that shouldn't be performed in controllers nor repositories.
-4. Controllers
-	Controllers are the highest abstraction in the application, and are responsible only for routing, model binding, model validating, and calling the helper services.
+4. Controllers - the highest abstraction in the application, and are responsible only for routing, model binding, model validating, and calling the helper services.

 Controllers depend on helper services, helper services depend on repositories, and repositories act on domain objects.